omni-us/jsonargparse/README.rst

 With the :func:`.register_type` function it is possible to register additional types for use in jsonargparse parsers.
-If the type class can be instantiated with a string representation and by casting the instance to :code:`str` gives back the string representation, then only the type class is given to :func:`.register_type`.
+If the type class can be instantiated with a string representation and casting the instance to :code:`str` gives back the string representation, then only the type class is given to :func:`.register_type`.
 For example in the :code:`jsonargparse.typing` package this is how complex numbers are registered: :code:`register_type(complex)`.
 For other type classes that don't have these properties, to register it might be